 Overall – 1.5 out of 5 stars

 While they are still getting their business in order, we suggest using a different company.
-We have more negative customer complaints in the section below then any other of the 50 companies reviewed on our website.
-While they have good equipment they lack in too many other things to be considered a top contender.
+There are more negative customer reviews in the section below than any other of the 50+ security systems we have reviewed.
+While they have good equipment they lack in too many other areas to be a top contender.

 Have you had any experience with XFINITY Home Security?
 If so, please share below.